 I like courthouses that are prominent from miles away, and there are thankfully enough across the state for me to feast on pretty indiscriminately.
 Heck- even if I couldn’t get my fill of them at Indiana’s clock tower smorgasbord, a quick drive to Ohio and Michigan would easily let me go back for seconds.
 Interpret that all however you will, but as I’ve said several times, my parents divorced when I was three and my dad ultimately moved up to Elkhart County, where we’d visit him every other weekend.
 Typically, parental the hand-off occurred at a Bob Evans or the Fort Myers truck stop at Fort Wayne’s northwest side.
 But once in Dad’s teal Escort wagon or orange New Beetle, he’d take us on all manner of state highways and back roads up to his house further north.
-Every single courthouse we passed on the way up had a clock tower, and seeing a lit-up clock from miles away at night was such a cool experience for me as a strange little kid fascinated with architecture.
+Every single courthouse we passed on the way up had a clock tower, and seeing a lit-up clock from miles away was always a treat.

 The 1879 Daviess County Courthouse in Washington had a great clock tower.
 George Bunting’s design was similar to his original plan in Bloomfield, before county officials significantly altered it1.
 Two and a half stories of brick with a limestone water table, the courthouse featured pyramidal corner turrets and an understated mansard roof that culminated in a central, squarish, stone tower, itself capped with a pyramidal roof and weather vane2.
 Just below the copper roof sat four identical clock faces that, crucially, provided the time to Washington’s citizenry before the advent of the wristwatch.
 Want to see it?
 Well, above is an old postcard I bought of it- the courthouse was truly a monument to the county, and it would have stacked up favorably to the rest of Bunting’s surviving courthouses in Crawfordsville, Franklin, Frankfort, Bloomfield, Liberty, and Bluffton if it hadn’t been destroyed in a 1927 fire3.